Turkey–United States relations: Reagan administration (1981–1989)

 During the 1980s, relations between Turkey and the United States gradually recovered.
-In March 1980 Turkey and the US signed the Defense and Economic Cooperation Agreement (DECA), in which the United States was granted access to 26 military facilities in return for Turkey's ability to buy modern military hardware and $450 million.
+In March 1980, Turkey and the US signed the Defense and Economic Cooperation Agreement (DECA), in which the United States was granted access to 26 military facilities in return for Turkey's ability to buy modern military hardware and $450 million.

 Syria (Terrorism)

 Terrorism in Ba'athist Syria.
-Syria has been on the U.S. list of state sponsors of terrorism since the list's inception in 1979 and deems it to be a "safe haven" for terrorists.
+Syria has been on the U.S. list of state sponsors of terrorism since the list's inception in 1979 and is deemed a "safe haven" for terrorists.

-The 1983 Orly Airport attack by ASALA in Paris, France, resulted in the deaths of 8 people and injury of 55 others, which caused widespread international condemnation.
-The United States, France and numerous other countries began listing ASALA as a terrorist organization. |After the 1983 Orly Airport attack, ASALA began to reduce its activities and eventually went underground.
+The 1983 Orly Airport attack by ASALA in Paris, France, resulted in the deaths of 8 people and injuries to 55 others, which caused widespread international condemnation.
+The United States, France, and numerous other countries began listing ASALA as a terrorist organization. |After the 1983 Orly Airport attack, ASALA began to reduce its activities and eventually went underground.
 During PKK-Syria (1980–1984), between 1982 and 1984, the PKK had received armed combat training by ASALA at the Beqaa Valley in Lebanon and by the Assad regime in Syria.
-In 1984, the Kurdistan Workers' Party (PKK), designated as a Foreign Terrorist Organization by the U.S. State Department, declared itself as a paramilitary group and began staging attacks in the villages and towns of southeastern and eastern Turkey.
-In 1986, U.S. withdrew ambassador Thomas J. Scotes in response to evidence of direct Syrian involvement in an attempt to blow up an Israeli airplane.
-After Syria expelled the Abu Nidal Organization and helped free an American hostage earlier, U.S. assigned Richard W. Murphy to Damascus in 1987.
+In 1984, the Kurdistan Workers' Party (PKK), designated as a Foreign Terrorist Organization by the U.S. State Department, declared itself a paramilitary group and began staging attacks in the villages and towns of southeastern and eastern Turkey.
+In 1986, the U.S. withdrew Amb.
+Scotes in response to evidence of direct Syrian involvement in an attempt to blow up an Israeli airplane.
+After Syria expelled the Abu Nidal Organization and helped free an American hostage earlier, the U.S. assigned Richard W. Murphy to Damascus in 1987.
 At the same period, Turkey openly threatened Syria over its support for the PKK.
 Turkey claimed that Syria employed former Schutzstaffel officer Alois Brunner to train militants.

 PKK leader Abdullah Öcalan was hosted in Damascus until 1998.